 Here’s the cool yet hypothetical thing; as less bicarbonate is lost in the stomach (as the capsule is still intact) smaller doses may produce the same performance benefit, which further negates these symptoms.
 Winner!

 Until this day, I haven’t advised supplementing with this because of the issues it can produce.
-I for one have had a very butt clenching experience with it during maximal sprint testing – Needless to say that I don’t want you to experience the same.
+I for one have had a very butt clenching experience with it during maximal sprint testing – Needless to say that I don’t want you to

 But now, I’ll soon add it to the list when a few more studies come out IF they support these findings.